-All SDG outcomes identified by PP (SDG1, SDG3, SDG5, SDG7 and SDG13) were confirmed by the stakeholders.
+All SDG outcomes identified by PP (SDG1, SDG3, SDG 4, SDG5, SDG7 and SDG13) were confirmed by the stakeholders.
 In addition, stakeholders mentioned SDG15.
-As the PP judges that the link between the project activity and the contribution to this SDG is indirect, no changes have been done on the first sustainable development matrix.
+As the PP judges that the link between the project activity and the contribution to SDG15 is indirect, no changes have been done on the first sustainable development matrix.